Apt completes Covent Garden flats behind Victorian facade

 Apt has completed the partial demolition and conversion into flats of a 19th-century building in Covent Garden’s Seven Dials conservation area.

-Chapter House, formerly Parker House, was built by the London County Council as a lodging house in the 1890s when the area, immortalised by Dickens in Sketches by Boz, attracted an influx of Irish labourers.
+Chapter House, formerly Parker House, was built as a lodging house in the 1890s by the London County Council, although it had a number of uses over the years.
 The architects were London-based Scots Gibson and Russell.
 Gibson went on to design Middlesex Guildhall, now home of the Supreme Court.

-Apt - formerly Robin Partington & Partners - was appointed in 2016 by development manager Londonewcastle to convert the 52,000sq ft building into 40 flats.
-After multiple uses over the decades, the building had long been unoccupied.
-The flats, some of which are behind gables or within a water tower, range from studios to duplex penthouses.
+Apt - formerly Robin Partington & Partners - was appointed in 2016 by development manager Londonewcastle to convert the 52,000sq ft building into 40 flats after it was left unoccupied.
+The flats, some of which are behind gables or within a water tower, range from studios to two duplex penthouses.